nicolasdelfino/react-metro/README.md

 // Metro comes with a simple, fade in / out default.
 This object passed
-// in as the third argument in the Metro.sequence overrides the default settings. const defaultAnimationOverride = {
+// in as the third argument in the Metro.sequence overrides the default settings.
+// The override settings are combined with the built in defaults, so you only
+// have to specify the values you want to change. const defaultAnimationOverride = {
   animation: {
     out: {